jakblak/MEAN-Projects/README.md

 - - Need to Refactor to include server and remove gulp

 ## Countries
-- Refactor countries project to use ui-grid, ui-router, toastr, animations, fontawesome
+- Refactor countries project to use ui-grid, ui-router, animations, fontawesome
+- weather api, loading gif,